Adobe-Marketing-Cloud/reactor-user-docs/README.md

 #### Web

-An extension is a package of code \(JavaScript, HTML, and CSS\) that extends the Launch UI and client functionality. ​Build, manage, and update your integrations using a virtually self-service interface.
+An extension is a package of code \(JavaScript, HTML, and CSS\) that extends the Launch UI and client functionality.
+You can build, manage, and update your integrations using a virtually self-service interface.
 You can think of Launch as an operating system, and extensions are the apps you use to achieve your tasks.

 #### Mobile

-Mobile extensions are comprised of a Launch UI configuration screen and native SDK components that work with the core Adobe Cloud Platform SDKs to deliver functionality to mobile apps.
+Mobile extensions are comprised of a Launch UI configuration screen and native SDK components that work with the core Adobe Experience Cloud Platform SDKs to deliver functionality to mobile apps.

 **Important**: In Android and iOS extensions, only contents on secure http connections \(`https`\) are served.
 When a URL that contains `http://` is passed in, the connections are blocked.